 Designing your green wall involves creating a layout that maximizes plant health and aesthetic appeal.
 Here’s how to approach the design process:

-• Choose a Structure: There are various structures you can use for your vertical garden.
+- Choose a Structure: You can use various structures for your vertical garden.
 Some popular options include wall-mounted planters, trellises, and modular panels.
-Consider using pre-made vertical garden kits or building a custom frame from materials like wood, metal, or PVC.
+Consider using pre-made vertical garden kits or building a custom frame from wood, metal, or PVC.

-• Consider Irrigation: Plan an irrigation system to ensure your plants receive consistent water.
+- Consider Irrigation: Plan an irrigation system to ensure your plants receive consistent water.
 Options include drip irrigation systems, which can be installed along the vertical garden, or self-watering planters.
-For outdoor gardens, rainwater harvesting or a simple watering can might be sufficient.
+Rainwater harvesting or a simple watering can might be sufficient for outdoor gardens.

 Step 3: Installing Your Vertical Garden